 About Kronborg Slot

-Inside its opulent walls, visitors can view its incredibly long sixteenth century Great Hall as well as the statue of and exhibition about Viking chief Holger Dansk.
-It also houses a Maritime Museum.
+Today, restored to its original glory as it would have looked in the 16th and 17th centuries, Kronborg Slot is now open to the public.
+Inside its opulent walls, visitors can view its incredibly long 16th century Great Hall as well as the statue of and exhibition about Viking chief Holger Dansk.

 The castle also houses a Maritime Museum and free guided tours are available in both Danish and English: for the Casemates, these take place at 11:00am and 3:00pm and for the Royal Apartments, 11:30am and 1:30pm.